Trevor20/Excel-Portfolio/Project 2 - HR Absenteeism Analysis/README.md

 The data is anonymized and provided in CSV format.
 The dataset has 740 records.

-## 🧰 Tools Used - CHECK LATER
+## 🧰 Tools Used
-- Microsoft Excel - For data cleaning, transformation, and dashboard design.
+- Microsoft Excel - For data transformation, and dashboard design.
+- Excel Power Query Editor - To merge multiple tables and data cleaning
 - Excel Tables - To structure data and enable automatic expansion with new entries.
+- Pivot Table - To group and summarize data.
-- Excel Functions - XLOOPUP, FILTER, SORT, IF.
+- Excel Functions - VLOOPUP, FILTER, SORT, TEXT, UNIQUE.
 - Helper Sheets - To support dynamic filtering.
 - Camera Tool - For embedding KPI visuals into the main dashboard.

-## 📁 Database

-The database was created in MySQL and the dataset was imported.
-The questions from HR was answered using SQL queries.
-A View was created in MySQL with relevant data required for absenteeism analysis.
-The view was connected to Power BI and an interactive dashboard was created.

-## 📂 Database Structure
+## 📂 Dataset Structure

-Three tables were created in MySQL
+The following three CSV tables were connected and imported into Excel

 ### 1. Compensation
 | Column  | Description                    |